-UVA and UVB rays are types of UV light.
+UVA and UVB rays are two types of UV light.
 Both fall into the “short wavelength” category, meaning they are invisible to the naked eye.
 Though they can’t be seen, that doesn’t stop them from wreaking havoc on our skin.

 When UVA light reaches our epidermis, it damages the basal and squamous cells, called keratinocytes, in the skin’s basal layer.
 This is where most skin cancers occur, and damage from UVA rays is known to initiate the development of those cancers.